When are classes offered?

-Faculty from throughout the academic disciplines offered at Lynchburg College serve as dissertation chairs.
+Faculty from throughout the academic disciplines offered at University of Lynchburg serve as dissertation chairs.
 In addition, two other faculty members serve on a student’s dissertation committee.
-By request, one of these committee members may be an appropriately qualified individual who may not be a full-time member of the Lynchburg College faculty.
+By request, one of these committee members may be an appropriately qualified individual who may not be a full-time member of the University of Lynchburg faculty.

 What is the tuition for the doctoral seminars?